-Fyndraai is open seven days a week from 9am to 5pm.
-From 10am to noon drinks and snacks only are served, from noon till 5pm lunch is served (kitchen closes 4pm).
+Fyndraai is open seven days a week from 10am to 5pm, with lunch service starting at noon.
+Our kitchen closes at 4pm.
 Set menus are available for groups – booking required.

 For those wishing to picnic in the Cape winelands, the estate offers appetising picnic baskets from Fyndraai restaurant for R145 per person with delicious vegetarian options.
 Private picnic spots are spread out along the estate’s enchanting riverside forest, with safe areas for kids to swim and Dad to do some fly fishing!
 Click here for details and to see our picnic menu.
 We can accommodate a vegetarian basket on request.
 Pre-booking essential.

 Or call us on 021 874 3937 ext 142.